Why Mobile Coupons and Promotion Text Messages are Good Business

 A cookie-based mobile coupon security system can be easily defeated.
 Worst case scenario is when instructions to defeat the model are posted on the web, costing retailers up to tens of thousands of dollars per day.
 Using CodeBroker’s unique security model (not based on cookies), a retailer’s mobile coupon fraud rate can be reduced to zero.

-If you’re a retailer that provides multiple coupons for consumers to use at any given time, a mobile coupon wallet is a great way for consumers to keep track of all of their offers in a single location.
+If you’re a retailer that provides multiple coupons for consumers to use at any given time, a digital coupon wallet is a great way for consumers to keep track of all of their offers in a single location.
 No more forgetting a coupon in the glove compartment of the car or on the kitchen counter as consumer’s always have their mobile device (and offers) with them.

 #9.
 Dynamic Passes.

-Coupons are the number one item consumers store in Passbook (Flagship Research).
-CodeBroker’s unique ability to support dynamic passes means coupons are updated every time a consumer accesses the pass – whether it’s the first time it is loaded into Passbook, any time it is viewed or when it is redeemed.
+Mobile coupons are the number one item consumers store in Passbook (Flagship Research).
+CodeBroker’s unique ability to support dynamic passes means thatmobile coupons are updated every time a consumer accesses the pass – whether it’s the first time it is loaded into Passbook, any time it is viewed or when it is redeemed.
 Once the Pass expires or redeemed, it is updated accordingly letting the consumer know not to present it during checkout a second time.

 #10.
 Faster Checkout.

-During checkout the coupon code is either scanned, in the form of a barcode, or entered into the POS by the cashier.
+When mobile coupons are used in the store, during checkout the coupon code is either scanned, in the form of a barcode, or entered into the POS by the cashier.
 For retailers that employ barcode scanners, checkout time is substantially decreased.